layerzzzio/raspberryapi/README.md

 <a href="https://raspberryapi.com/docs/getting-started.html">Getting started 👩‍💻</a>

-# Contributing

-There are 3 types of branches:
-- one main branch (long-lived)
-- one develop branch (long-lived)
-- multiple feature/fix/etc. branches

-## Prerequisites

-To have Go installed on your machine.

-## Regular workflow

-To implement new functionality, a dedicated branch prefixed with "ft/" is established.
-Development efforts are focused on this branch, upon completion, it is merged with the "develop" branch via a pull request.
-The "develop" release is then thoroughly tested in a live environment to evaluate code quality and identify any issues.
-Once deemed stable, the "develop" release is subsequently merged with the "main" branch.

-## A minor bug to fix

-To resolve bugs, a "fix/*" branch is established and the necessary fixes are implemented.
-The updated code is then pushed to the "develop" branch and tested on a real device.
-Upon successful testing, the changes are merged into the "main" branch.

-## Hot fix

-Create a hotfix/* branch, fix the bug and push directly to main.

 # Info about the linter

 The following linter is used in the project: https://golangci-lint.run/usage/install#github-actions.
 It is made by the same organization that used to maintain GolangCI.com, as outlined in this Medium article https://medium.com/golangci/golangci-com-is-closing-d1fc1bd30e0e.
 Despite the discontinuation of the website, the linter golangci-lint is still actively maintained by the same team.